ahmdsabbir/code-shambles/README.md

 What issues?
 It's flawless.

 ## Release Notes
+### 0.0.4
+- Fixed an issue where it was collapsing the class itself, not the methods of the class

 ### 0.0.3
-- Beta version unleashed into the wild (but not published!).
+- Alpha version unleashed (but not published!).

 ### 0.0.2
 - Now supports **anonymous functions** in TypeScript.